clojure/core.logic/README.md

 The following are tentative current and future directions:

 * **Environment Trimming** - Definite Clause Grammars (DCGs) are quite slow in miniKanren.
 This may be due to a lack of groundness analysis or it may be because we are not trimming the environment of needless logic variables.
+It looks like the original Kanren paper may have some good approaches.
 * **Constraint Logic Programming** - Constraint Handling Rules (CHR) is particularly inspiring.
 William Byrd and Daniel Friedman are working on CLP(FD) and CLP(X) extensions to miniKanren.
 We should incorporate this.
 * **Groundness Analysis** - Initial research on feasibility done.
 It does in fact give significant performance boosts (2-3X).
 Seems to close many performance gaps between SWI-Prolog and miniKanren.
 However maintaining correctness seems difficult.
 Perhaps limit optimization to DCGs and pattern matching sugar.
 * **Negation** - Stratified Negation as provided by XSB ?